AMDINTEL123/Basic-Frame/README.md

-Add files via upload # Basic-Frame
+ # Basic-Frame
 This application shows a basic frame.
+This application shows a basic frame using the JFrame class of a Swing.